FiredPhoenixIR/Text_PingPong/README.md

 # Text_PingPong
-A Text-Based Ping Pong Game (Pyhton)
+* A Text-Based Ping Pong Game (Pyhton)
-Writing an easy game with cursors and time libraries in python
+* an easy game with cursors and time libraries in python